Wood River Branch Railroad: Locomotives

-The Wood River Branch Railroad's first locomotive was the Gardner Nichols, named after a local citizen of importance.
-It was a 4-4-0 locomotive built new by the Rhode Island Locomotive Works for the line.
+The Wood River Branch Railroad's first locomotive was the Gardner Nichols, named after Amos G. Nichols' father.
+Weighing 23 ST, it was a 4-4-0 wood-burning locomotive built new by the Rhode Island Locomotive Works for the line.
+Purchased directly by Nichols, it was first leased to the railroad before Nichols agreed to sell it for company bonds.
 It ran on the Wood River Branch until 1906, when it was sold to a lumber company in the Southern United States.

-Locomotive number 2, named Wincheck, was the second locomotive purchased, joining the Gardner Nichols in 1883 after being bought from the Narragansett Pier Railroad.
-Originally built in 1872, by 1898 Wincheck was irreparable.
+Locomotive number 2, named Wincheck, joined the Gardner Nichols as the second locomotive, purchased in 1883 from the Narragansett Pier Railroad.
+Originally built in 1872, Wincheck was retired in 1896 when its annual inspection found the boiler too worn out to continue operating.
+By 1898 Wincheck was described as a scrap heap, but it was not scrapped until 1906.

 Locomotive number 5, unofficially named Polly by the Wood River Branch's employees, was purchased used from the Long Island Rail Road in April 1896.
-Acquired to replace Wincheck, Polly developed a reputation for frequently breaking down and having accidents.
-This locomotive was sold for scrap in November 1906.
+Acquired to replace Wincheck, Polly was a 40 ST 2-4-4T (known as a Forney locomotive) built by the Baldwin Locomotive Works, and developed a reputation for frequently breaking down and having accidents.
+This locomotive was sold for scrap in November 1915.

-Cinderella, a second locomotive of a similar design to Polly was acquired used from the New Haven in 1904, and noted for being equipped with air brakes.
+Cinderella, a second locomotive of a similar design to Polly, was acquired used from the New Haven in 1904, and noted for being equipped with air brakes.
+Cinderella was scrapped in 1919 when the USRA decided it was not worth completing extensive needed repairs on the 32-year-old engine.

+Locomotive 10, never given a name, was brought to the Wood River Branch in April 1918 during federal control of the railroads.
+The ex-New Haven locomotive was assigned to the railroad permanently when the USRA returned the Wood River Branch to its owners in 1920.